tevid/gohamcrest/README.md

 Simple, readable and humanized, also easy to extended.

-Help you become an excellent Software Engineer is my believe.
+Help you become an excellent Golang Software Engineer is my believe.

 [Chinese doc](README_CN.md)